floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 `vkAcquireNextImageKHR()` (when using sokol_app.h this happens in the `sapp_get_swapchain()` call - usually indirectly via `sglue_swapchain()`).

-That is all for frame-sync system in sokol-gfx, all in all quite similar to Metal or WebGPU, just with more code bloat (as is the Vulkan way).
+That is all for the frame-sync system in sokol-gfx, all in all quite similar to Metal or WebGPU, just with more code bloat (as is the Vulkan way).

 ### Resource binding via EXT_descriptor_buffer